 Commercial agriculture definition

-Commercial agriculture means activities conducted on lands defined in RCW 84.34.020(2) and activities involved in the production of crops or livestock for wholesale trade.
-An activity ceases to be considered commercial agriculture when the area on which it is conducted is proposed for conversion to a nonagricultural use or has lain idle for more than five years, unless the idle land is registered in a federal or state soils conservation program, or unless the activity is maintenance of irrigation ditches, laterals, canals, or drainage ditches related to an existing and ongoing agricultural activity.
+Commercial agriculture means those activities conducted on lands defined in RCW 84.34.020(2), and activities involved in the production of crops or livestock for wholesale trade.
+An activity ceases to be considered commercial agriculture when the area on which it is conducted is proposed for conversion to a nonagricultural use or has been idle for more than five years, unless the idle land is registered in a federal or state soils conservation program, or unless the activity is maintenance of irrigation ditches, laterals, canals, or drainage ditches related to an existing and ongoing agricultural activity.

 Commercial agriculture means the production of livestock or agricultural commodities on lands defined as "farm and agricultural" by RCW 84.34.020(2) and the offering of the livestock and agricultural commodities for sale.